How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 Fig. Positioning of Flaps

 We are very well aware of the Lift generated because of the Flaps getting deflected downwards.
-(Same as Ailerons getting deflected downwards) but there is an important factor to consider, which is ‘DRAG’
+(Same as Ailerons getting deflected downwards) But there is an important factor to consider, which is ‘DRAG.’

-– This Drag causes the wing speed to decrease
+This Drag causes the wing speed to decrease

-Note that : “FLAPS UP” implies the retracting of flaps to the original position (no deflection)
+Note that: “FLAPS UP” implies the retracting of flaps to the original position (no deflection)

-The amount of deflection can be controlled based on the need with the help of control stick !!
+The amount of deflection can be controlled based on the need with the help of the control stick !!

 RC Airplane Series – All Articles (You are at Part – 2 !)

 RC Airplanes are fun to make and really a nice beginning step to understand Aeromodelling.
-This series aims to cover the aspects necessary for the modelling of RC aircraft and this will teach you can you design your own RC airplane based on your constraints/requirements !!
+This series aims to cover the aspects necessary for the modelling of RC aircraft, and this will teach you can you design your own RC airplane based on your constraints/requirements.

 In this article, we are going to discuss about one of the most important aspect of the airplane, i.e. Wings.

-What’s the principle behind this ?
+1. What’s the principle behind Wings?

 So, in order to understand about how the wings help to generate the lift, we need to know about the Bernoulli’s Principle.
 It states that: